flett044/flett044.github.io/README.md

 # Shadowstack Portfolio

-This project is a web developer portfolio built with Astro and deployed to a hosting service like vercel or netlify or cloudflare.
+This project is a software developer portfolio built with Astro and deployed to a hosting service like vercel or netlify or cloudflare.

 ## 🚀 Quick start